Choline Supplement For Pregnancy: Supporting Baby's Brain Health

 There is another nutrient with a very similar role in the baby’s brain development: Choline.
 The difference?
 Most people don’t know its crucial importance before, during and after pregnancy.
 We dive into choline’s role, and what you can do to make sure you have a sufficient supply.

 What is choline?

-Choline is a B vitamin that all animals and plants need to maintain the cell’s structural integrity.
+Choline is an essential nutrient that all animals and plants need to maintain the cell’s structural integrity.
 It has multiple other functions, but the most important is its contribution to the fetal brain development, which led the Institute of Medicine to recognize it – belatedly – as an essential nutrient in 1998.

 While our body produces some choline in the liver, the amount is too low to satisfy our daily needs without additional intake from food and supplements.
 Good food sources of choline includes eggs, beef, soybeans and chicken.

 Choline builds baby’s brain and supports cognitive functions.